STORY / GAMEPLAY

 Operation Stealth has a totally engrossing story and once you start playing, it is doubtful that you will stop until you complete it.
 A brilliant game from Delphine!
 GRAPHICS / SOUND

 The overall presentation on the Atari ST version is impressive.
 The graphics are well presented in 16 colors and the exotic scenery gives the game the feel of a James Bond story.
 The animations are well designed and the overall playability of the game makes for an engrossing and addictive experience.
-Note that the graphics' quality on the ST is identical to the Amiga since the latter is a direct ST port.
+Note that the graphics' quality on the ST is quite close to the Amiga, but only sports up to 16 colors on screen.
 The lengthy intro sequence gives the game a movie-style opening and sets the standards for what is about to follow.
 Operation Stealth is surely a beautiful interactive adventure with some neat touches of animation like the greasy looking airport officials and the way the hero purposefully strides from one scene to another.

 The sound is adequate enough, with a few basic sound effects (not sampled on the ST), a number of short tunes covering particular scenes and a quite groovy title music.